cloudlena/dotfiles/README.md

    **WARNING: This may install and/or remove software and change your configs!**

 1. Either import an existing PGP key pair by using `gpg --import my-key.asc` and `gpg --import my-key-pub.asc`, or create a new one by following the [GitHub guide](https://help.github.com/en/articles/generating-a-new-gpg-key).
-You need to use the same name and email address as an ID that you have configured in `git/.gitconfig` in order to correctly sign your Git commits.
+You need to use the same name and email address as an ID that you have configured in `git/.gitconfig` to correctly sign your Git commits.
 1. Either import an existing SSH key pair by copying it to `~/.ssh/id_rsa` and `~/.ssh/id_rsa.pub` or create a new one by following the [GitHub guide](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

 ## Quick Installation without customization (not recommended unless you're the owner of this repo :wink:)